 My adorable little Spunkles.

-I decided to call her Spunky, after the dog in Rocko’s Modern Life, and she more than lives up the name.
+I decided to call her Spunky, after the dog in Rocko’s Modern Life, and she more than lives up to the name.
 The people at the shelter told me she was a very vocal dog and indeed she was when she was at the shelter but ever since we brought her home she has been surprisingly quiet.
 She’s very playful and very affectionate, loves to run around my parents’ large back yard and chasing toys.

 She’s very friendly with other people but she tends to ignore most other dogs.
 When a friend and I took our dogs to a local park, Spunky hardly seemed to notice my friend’s golden retriever.
 This may have been partly due to a language barrier because my friend and her boyfriend use only German commands with their dog and Spunky uses English commands.